yetanotherco/aligned-layer/docs/0_internal/2_deploy_contracts.md

 ## Batcher Payments Service Contracts

-This section will guide you through the deployment of the Aligned Layer contracts.
+This section will guide you through the deployment of the Aligned Layer Batcher Payment Service contract.

 After finishing the deployment, you will have the deployed contract addresses.